Park Lane Interchange: Facilities

-The station houses a newsagent, coffee shop and bakery.
+The interchange houses a newsagent, a coffee shop, a bakery and Amazon collection lockers.

 Step-free access is available at all stations across the Tyne and Wear Metro network, with two lifts providing step-free access to platforms at Park Lane.

-The station is equipped with ticket machines, seating, next train information displays, timetable posters, and an emergency help point on both platforms.
-Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
-The station is also fitted with smartcard validators, which were installed at all stations across the network during the early 2010s.
+The interchange is equipped with ticket machines, which accept payment by credit and debit cards (including contactless payment), notes and coins.
+The interchange is also fitted with smartcard validators, which feature at all stations across the network.

 A pay and display car park (operated by Sunderland City Council) is available, with 630 spaces, as well as a taxi rank.
-There is also the provision for cycle parking, with six cycle pods available.
+There is also the provision for cycle parking, with twelve cycle pods available.